 CROSSING THE AISLE

-NOT BEING FORGIVING IS LIKE
+THEY SAY NOT FORGIVING IS LIKE

 DRINKING POISON AND EXPECTING YOUR OPPONENT TO DIE.